EricMFink/ProfessionalResponsibility/_drafts/Casebook/mrpc.md

 #### Rule 7.2: Communications Concerning a Lawyer's Services: Specific Rules

-(a) A lawyer may communicate information regarding the lawyer’s services through any media.
+(a) A lawyer may communicate information regarding the lawyer's services through any media.

-(b) A lawyer shall not compensate, give or promise anything of value to a person for recommending the lawyer’s services except that a lawyer may:
+(b) A lawyer shall not compensate, give or promise anything of value to a person for recommending the lawyer's services except that a lawyer may:

 	(1) pay the reasonable costs of advertisements or communications permitted by this Rule;